You’re worried that content marketing is not attracting clients to your business no matter how hard you try?

 Don’t get me wrong.
-Some personal stories helps you create a better connection with your audience…
+Some personal stories helps you to create a better connection with your audience…

-But these stories can only create real connections if you have a way of wrapping them around your audience’s real needs.
+But these stories can only create real connections if you have a way of wrapping them around content that appeals to your audience.

 Because whether you like it or not, people are moved by self interest.
-So they’ll only listen to things that furthers those interest.
+So they’ll only head over to where their interest is best served.

 Instead of focusing on yourself, your content should be focused on your audience.
 And the things that matters to them.
 Because they are the reason you’re here.